Blog – Posted on Tuesday, Feb 26

 16. Geekerella by Ashley Poston

 Elle Wittimer is a huge geek girl.
 Her fandom?
 Starfield: a classic sci-fi series.
 So she really can’t pass up the opportunity to enter a cosplay contest for the new Starfield movie, and to participate in a meet-and-greet with Darien Freeman, the actor who’s going to play the part of Prince Carmindor.
 You might be thinking right now (just like Elle’s stepsisters) that you already know how this tale turns out, but you also might be in for a surprise.
-Cinderella meets nerd culture in this enormously charming fairy tale with a whole lot of heart.
+Cinderella meets nerd culture in Geekerella, an enormously charming fairy tale with a whole lot of heart.

 17. I’ll Give You the Sun by Jandy Nelson